flarco/infisical-action/README.md

     required: true

   project_id:
-    description: 'The project-id or workspace-id value.'
+    description: 'The project-id or workspace-id value.
+If not set, will use .infisical.json'
-    required: true
+    required: false

   env:
     description: The environment to use.
 If not set, will use .infisical.json